AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 Get["/cake/details/{cakeId}"] = _ => this.RunHandler<CakeRequest>(GetCakeDetails);
 ```

-And with another generic helper because attaching a handler for `Get` on a route is very common:
+And with another generic helper because attaching a handler for HTTP `Get` on a route is very common:

 ```csharp
 public static void GetHandler<TIn>(this NancyModule module, string path, Func<TIn, object> handler)